mateofiorotto/matech_web/README.md

 # Matech WEB

 ### ENG
-This is a pure PHP and SQL e-commerce project that includes the following features:
+This is a pure **PHP and SQL** e-commerce project developed as part of a university assignment.
+The project is written in Spanish and includes the following features:

 - Login system for admins (they can access to CRUD) and users
 - Shopping cart and purchases (doesn't include pay methods, it's only a simulation).